wix-incubator/autoviews/packages/docs/docs/entities/components-repo.md

 `AutoViewProps` has a lot of properties, but the most important is the `data` prop which is the field data the component has to render.

+## Usage of the Component Repository

+The main use of the component repository to provide `AutoView` a set of component to render for different data types.

+One common pattern is to replace views by replacing the Component Repository with another, for instance shifting from a single column layout to a dual column layout, or from a Card layout to a Table layout.

+The `ComponentsRepo` class provides function to create, clone, modify or apply aspects (wrap) on the Components Repository.

 ## The ComponentsRepo Class

 The `ComponentsRepo` is the main implementation of the Component Repository.